eemclaughlin/indieProject/DesignDocuments/projectPlan.md

 # Stretch Goals
 ### Things I would like to get added given more time.
 - [ ] Refined way to search through recipes.
+  - [ ] Search Recipes By Tag
+- [ ] Sort Recipes and Sort Cookbooks
 - [ ] Add tags to a tags table
 - [ ] Associate tags with recipes via junction table.
-- [ ] Search for recipes by tags
 - [ ] Implement icons and images.
 - [ ] Add a ratings option to the recipes.
 - [ ] Allow user to add recipe pictures.
-- [ ] Implement a change profile option.
+- [ ] Implement a change profile options.
 --
 #### [Back to main README](../README.md)